lsst-dm/dmtn-026/index.rst

 ^^^^^^^^^^^^^^

-The vast majority of the segfaults you encounter will be caused by inheriting a class that is defined with a smart pointer, but not using a smart pointer in the template definition of the new class (see `smart_ptr`_).
+The vast majority of the segfaults you encounter will be caused by inheriting a class that is defined with a smart pointer, but not using the same pointer in the template definition of the new class (see `smart_ptr`_).
 For example if a class A is defined using

 .. code-block:: c++